fabfog/dxbox-docs/blog/2025-10-28-Architectural-Guardrails-How-Clean-Separation-Of-Concers-Dramatically-Simplifies-PR-Reviews/index.md

       }
     }

-    // everytime data gets notified, also groupedItems will be notified
+    // everytime data gets notified, also processedData will be notified...
-    // but it will be actually recalculated only if someone is subscribed to it!
+    // ...but it will be actually recalculated only if someone has subscribed to it!
     @DependsOn("data")
-    public get groupedItems() {
+    public get processedData() {
       if (!this._data) return null;
-      return groupBySomething(this._data);
+      return processData(this._data);
     }
 }

 // File: feature-component.tsx (view only)
 const FeatureComponent = () => {
-  // shared via createGenericContext<ItemsManager>
-  const managerInstance = useItemsManagerProvider();
+  // the instance is likely to be shared via createGenericContext<ItemsManager>() const managerInstance = useItemsManagerProvider();

   // Simple declaration of state required for rendering this component const { state: { items, loading } } = useReactiveInstance(
     managerInstance,
-    ({ filters, groupedItems, isLoading, error }) => ({
+    ({ filters, processData, isLoading, error }) => ({
       filters,
-      groupedItems,
+      processData,
       isLoading,
       error,
     }),
-    ['groupedItems', 'isLoading', 'filters', 'error'] );
+    ['processData', 'isLoading', 'filters', 'error'] );

-  // The component is purely view logic. if (loading) return <Spinner />;
+  // The component is purely view logic if (loading) return <Spinner />;

   if (error) return <ErrorView error={error} />;